-You should be thinking spit up, blow out, and vomit whenever fabric is mixed with baby.
-I have some very lovely cream-colored changing pad covers that are not quite as lovely and not quiet as cream after baby number two.
-Let me tell you from experience you will not be thinking about treating fabric after you’ve been pooped on from shoulder to ankle (true story).
+You should be thinking spit up, blow out, and vomit whenever fabric is in close proximity to a baby.
+I had some very lovely cream-colored changing pad covers that were not quite as lovely (or cream) after baby number two, and as such never made it to baby number three.
+Let me tell you from experience, you will not be thinking about treating fabric after you’ve been pooped on from shoulder to ankle (true story).
 By the time you get around to the stain at hand it will likely be permanent.
 Don’t even get me started on dry-clean-only . . .

 Put high priority on convenience and functionality.

-I know this may seem a little silly to some of you, but I knew the pace of my life before a baby would not lend itself to scouring the internet trying to find ever recall for every off-brand item that happened to make it’s way into my home.
-I was smart enough to know that I would have even less time after baby.
+I knew the pace of my life before a baby would not lend itself to scouring the internet trying to find every recall for every off-brand item that happened to make it’s way into my home.
+I was smart enough to know that I would have even less time after the baby was born.
 I figured if a big brand name like Graco had a problem with their strollers or high chairs . . .
 Matt Lauer would be all over it on the Today Show.